martinandersson/dev-mini/README.md

 1. hostname (you may use the name instead of an IP address when communicating between guest machines)
 1. Vagrant's machine name (what you see when you do `vagrant status`)
-1. VirtualBox's machine name together with the node's- IP address and creation date
+1. VirtualBox's machine name (suffixed with the node's IP address in parenthesis)

 ### `box`